nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Finding for internship applications or tags: `find`

-Finds internship applications and tags which contain any of the given keywords.
+Finds internship applications where the company's name and tags contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]…`

 * The search is case-insensitive e.g `google` will match `Google`
-* Partial words will be matched e.g. `goo` will match `Google`
+* Partial words will be matched e.g. `goo` will match an application where the company's name or tag contains the word `goo`

 Examples:
 * `find tiktok` returns internship application(s) and tag(s) containing `tiktok`